cellml/libcellml/docs/specifications/inform/inform3_2.rst

 .. _inform3_2:

-.. container:: inform
+.. container:: infospec

-  A non-negative integer string is just a string which represents a non-negative number.
-So if you remove the quotation marks from around it and end up with something other than a non-negative integer, something has gone wrong.
-For example:
+  A non-negative integer string is just a string which represents a non-negative integer, containing *only* digits between 0 and 9.
-     prefix